Code-Institute-Submissions/my-travel-map/README.md

 ## UX
 ### User Stories

+* **People with no travel plans in mind (yet) or deciding where to go:**
+    - I want to get inspiration for my travel exerience.
+    - I want to be able to understand what kind of travel experience I am being offered and explore it from the comfort of my own home.
+    - I want to use interactive elements of the website.

+* **People who are travelling in the area**
-- As a user I want to, be able to interact with the map to view different options available.
+    - I want to to use the map to find exiting places to visit.
+    - To make decisions what places to visit based off the places that I had visited.

-### 1. Strategy
+### Strategy

+- To enable easy access to the information needed to plan their trip.
-- Create a website that showcases places where I have visited and where I would like to visit.
+- To showcase the best places to visit.
-- Create an enjoyable and easy to use website.

-### 2. Scope
+### Scope

 - Fits in with my current skill-set of HTML & CSS and JavaScript
 - Easy to navigate.

-### 3. Structure
+### Structure

 As the website was built on being a single page with multiple accordian options.
 The accordian options will seperate the different sections like family holidays and sporting events.